Types of Arthritis in the Feet

 Read more about Heel Pain

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact Dr. Odin De Los Reyes from Connecticut.
+High heels have a history of causing foot and ankle problems.
+If you have any concerns about your feet or ankles, contact Dr. Odin De Los Reyes from Connecticut.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Southbury and Farmington, CT .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.